Discover#

 networkscan discover port -h

-Scan a target host for open TCP ports using customizable scan types and port ranges.
+Scan target hosts for open TCP ports using customizable scan types and port ranges.
+Supports single IPs, hostnames, CIDR ranges, and IP ranges.

 Usage: